A Leadership Podcast That Leads by Example

 Establish a brand and stick to it.

 The number one way to build a brand is to identify your audience and gear your content towards them.
 Niche podcasts like The Leadership List focus on a core group (leaders) and create episodes that leaders can relate to and identify with.
 One of the more powerful things you can do to reinforce your brand with your specific audience is work in memorable details like consistent introductory music.
-All of the podcast episodes in The Leadership List, including this one, Bridging Differences for Better Mentoring, use the same music for the introduction and breaks.
+All podcast episodes in The Leadership List, including Bridging Differences for Better Mentoring, use the same music for the introduction and breaks.
 Having a familiar and consistent naming convention and identical music for every episode helps create a sense of community for podcast listeners.

 Select a format that fits.